pologovaa/eclipse-wiki/Installation.md

     $ ls -ld /run/lock/
     drwxrwxrwx.
 8 root root 160 Mar 28 17:32 /run/lock/

-If you don't want or can't change permissions for this directory then you need to disable serial port in debugger configuration window.
+If it is not possible or not desirable to change permissions for this directory then serial port connection must be disable in Eclipse debugger configuration window.

+Another problem that might happen is necessary permissions to open UART device.
+For example on Ubuntu 14.04 only root and members of `dialout` group can use /dev/ttyUSB1 (typical UART port for boards based on FT2232 chip).
+Thus to use connect to those port user must be made member of `dialout` group.
+Command to do this:

+    $ sudo usermod -a -G plugdev `whoami`